-When I was younger my mum made my grandmother a beautiful wall hanging family tree and I’ve wanted to make one ever since.
+This quilted family tree wallhanging project was inspired by one my mum made for my grandmother when I was young.
 However, designing and making it all from scratch is a lot of work so I’ve teamed up with fabric printing company Prinfab to make a printed panel which will make it much faster and easier.
 I’ve included the instructions on how to design your own panel as well as how to make the wall hanging below.

 Download tree panel here (right click then save as to download)